FAccTRec/fatrec2018/cfp.md

 ### Paper format

-We encourage to format in [ACM sigconf format](https://www.acm.org/publications/proceedings-template) with the subsequent options.
+We strongly encourage to format in [ACM sigconf format](https://www.acm.org/publications/proceedings-template) with the subsequent options.

 * set the `sigconf` options in `documentclass`.
 * `\setcopyright{none}`